 Infants with fetal alcohol syndrome tend to exhibit poor growth and have small heads.
 The average IQ for those with full-blown fetal alcohol syndrome is 63.
 Affected children tend to be irritable babies and hyperactive children (this hyperactivity can improve over time).
 They characteristically have short noses and thin, smooth upper lips.
 Their small upper jaws tend to cause dental problems and repeated ear infections.
 Small fifth fingernails can be a telltale sign.
 Cardiac and joint problems are also common.

 Most of the children with full-fledged fetal alcohol syndrome were born to alcoholic mothers, but milder features of the syndrome are reliably detectable in women who consume as little as two drinks per day.
-There is no known threshold for safe alcohol consumption during pregnancy, so it can be wise to avoid alcohol completely during pregnancy.
+There is no known threshold for safe consumption of alcohol during pregnancy, so it can be wise to avoid alcohol completely during pregnancy.

 In addition to fetal alcohol syndrome, other conditions associated with maternal alcohol use include partial Fetal Alcohol Syndrome (pFAS), Alcohol-Related Neurodevelopmental Disorder (ARND), and children who were prenatally exposed to alcohol (PEA), but do not meet criteria for a fetal alcohol syndrome diagnosis (Alcoholism: Clinical & Experimental Research.
 34(6):1022-32, 2010 June).

 It’s a sobering thought that drinks consumed 30 years ago are still affecting your brothers every day of their lives.
 It’s also inspiring.
 The choices we make do make a difference.
 Each decision creates ripples that travel forward throughout our lives.
 We have many, many opportunities to create long-lasting positive influences for our children.
 Pregnant women, in particular, can give their children a tremendous gift by avoiding alcohol while their babies grow within them.